Emad-Regis/Emad_MSSE640/Assignments/Weekly_Projects/Project3_jmeter.md

 **JMeter Setup:** Use the **Ultimate Thread Group** or **Concurrency Thread Group** plugin to define sharp spikes, or nested Thread Groups with near-zero ramp-up for rapid increases.

-> *Threads jump abruptly to a high peak, drop back to baseline, and may spike again â€” testing elasticity and recovery.*
+> *Threads jump abruptly to a high peak, drop back to baseline, and may spike again - testing elasticity and recovery.*

 ### 5. Soak (Endurance) Load Test